 Personality wise, I'm not easily offended and like politically incorrect humor.
 I'm extroverted but spend most of my time alone (working).
 My work is very important to me.
 I am drug-friendly with a fondness for psychedelics, MDMA.
 I also like getting drunk and listening to great music (how dreadfully ordinary!).
-I'm extremely curious about learning stuff (epistemic curiosity).
+I'm extremely curious about learning stuff (see epistemic curiosity).
+I read >30 nonfiction books a year (in fact I only read nonfiction).

 Politically, I value personal freedom (such as legalized drugs and sex work) and favor a relatively but not entirely free market (for instance I think a central agency for checking the effectiveness and safely of drugs is a great idea).
 The only political label I identify with is transhumanism.

-Things I dislike: social justice warring, third wave feminism, strong libertarianism, religion/superstition/irrationality that negatively affects other people.
+Things I dislike: egalitarianism/social justice warring/third wave feminism, strong libertarianism, religion/superstition/irrationality.

 I tend to write long profiles.
 You were warned. :)

 I'm not actually in London.
-I'm in Denmark (Copenhagen right now, but normally Århus).
+I'm in Denmark (normally Århus).
 But since there are about no interesting people on Cupid there, I put myself in another city.
 London is within reach of a cheap plane ticket. :)

 Networking and building open science infrastructure.
 We started an open science publisher which now has three journals.
 We are trying to get the old academics to see the error of their ways.
 There is some success, but perhaps it's another one of those situations where Planck's remark about the acceptance of quantum mechanics is true.